Nursing Admission Criteria & Procedures

 Please note that for the application period of June 1-15, 2017, all JJC students are required to have the new ATI TEAS (version 6) scores on file.
 TEAS V scores will no longer be accepted at that time.
 ATI TEAS (version 6) testing will be available September 1, 2016, and TEAS V testing will be discontinued effective August 31, 2016.
 Please plan your testing date accordingly.

-Please note that this mandatory exam must be scheduled and paid online and is available by appointment only at both the Main and Romeoville Campuses.
+Please note that this mandatory exam must be scheduled and paid online by the applicant and is available by appointment only at both the Main Campus, Romeoville Campus, City Center Campus, and the Morris Education Center.

 Students who score a 76 or above on the TEAS Composite will be guaranteed admittance,

-Schedule an appointment with a nursing advisor (815.280.2435) after you have submitted your high school/college transcripts and completed the ACT Compass Placement (if required) and the TEAS Exam
+Schedule an appointment with a nursing advisor (815.280.2435) after you have submitted your high school/college transcripts and completed the Placement Test (if required) and the TEAS Exam

 Students applying to the JJC Nursing Program are encouraged to take the TEAS Exam upon entry to JJC.
 Students who are placed into developmental English and/or math or students who are undecided about their transfer plans should consider delaying the TEAS Exam until after they have completed English, Math, and Science courses but be aware that these courses may be eligible for financial aid.
 Some colleges/universities limit the number of times a nursing applicant can take the TEAS Exam.
 Be sure to check the nursing program admissions policies at your school of transfer choice.
 The TEAS Exam is difficult; study sessions are available at the JJC Tutoring and Learning Center.
 Check the website for details at